sandysandy/dmca-app/readme.md

 Published on February 26th, 2015 • Intermediate

 One wonderful thing about Laravel is that it includes a number of drivers for its various components.
 Mail is no different.
 Let's use this lesson to setup Mandrill for our application.
 It's so easy!

+#Episode 12 - Tracking Notices
+Published on February 27th, 2015 • Intermediate

+So far, the main "notices" overview page is simply returning JSON.
+We clearly don't want that, so let's provide a nice table display, sot that the user may track all of the take-down requests that they've filed.